 Ultimately, the main reason for calculating break-even point in units is to figure out the number of units your company needs to produce to cover all expenses.
 Anything above the break-even point is profit, and knowing this production level may help you set your target income sales.
 The number of break-even units may also help you identify the processes and costs you can restructure and reduce to obtain optimum results.
 If you’re a small business owner in search of funders, you may want to know to calculate BEP and prove to potential investors that your business covers all costs.

 Let’s say you sell bouquets for $30.
-It costs you $5 of materials and labor – all variable costs — to put the bouquet together.
-Your total fixed costs is $50,000.
-There is a two step process to calculate your break-even point in units.
-First, subtract your variable costs from your selling price to find your contribution margin per unit.
-In this example, your contribution margin per unit is $30 – $5, or $25 per unit.
+It costs you $5 in materials and labour — all variable costs — to put the bouquet together.
+Your total fixed costs are $50,000.
+There are two steps to calculate your break-even point.
+First, subtract your variable costs from your selling price to find the contribution margin per unit.
+In this example, your contribution margin per unit is $30 minus $5, or $25 per unit.